-Provost Emeritus Edwin G. Wilson (’43) can still recall the fear he felt as a young ensign aboard a destroyer escort off the coast of Iwo Jima during the bloody World War II battle for the heavily fortified Pacific island.
+Provost Emeritus Edwin G. Wilson (’43) can still recall the fear.
+As a young ensign aboard a destroyer escort off the coast of Iwo Jima, he watched the bloody World War II battle for the heavily fortified Pacific island unfold.

 One incident, in particular, is still etched in his memory nearly 70 years later, he told students in a first-year writing class, “When Writing Goes to War.”
 He watched in horror as a Japanese Kamikaze pilot circled a nearby ship and then crashed his plane into the ship, blowing it up.
 “We were close enough to see what was going on: ‘the rockets’ red glare, the bombs bursting in air,’” Wilson said of watching the battle unfold on Iwo Jima in 1945.

 It was one of the few times that Wilson has ever publicly talked about his war experiences.
 Wilson, who retired in 2002, talked to students in a class taught by Visiting Associate Professor of English Sharon Raynor.
 Raynor’s students study letters written by soldiers who fought in the Civil War, World War I, World War II and the Vietnam War.
 Many of the letters are preserved in the Z. Smith Reynolds Library’s Special Collections.
 Veterans also visit the class to share their personal stories.

 Germany’s invasion of Poland hit newspapers the day Wilson left his home in Leaksville (now Eden), North Carolina, for the Old Campus in 1939.
 “I saw the beginning of World War II that very day,” he said.
 “I knew that my four years at Wake Forest would be affected by the second World War.
 We could see day-by-day that we were on the way to war.”